zjw49246/production-stack/README.md

 sudo kubectl port-forward svc/lmstack-router-service 30080:80
 ```

-Then, curl the endpoint on the host machine
+Then, open a new terminal, and curl the endpoint on the host machine
 ```bash
 # curl the endpoint
 curl -o- http://localhost:30080/completions \